How much will be paid

 - without relevant advice or consents from the Environment Agency (EA) or Internal Drainage Board

 How this item will benefit the environment

-Check dams or woody debris dams in woodland will slow the movement of water in small natural streams and ditches.
+Check dams will slow the movement of water in small natural streams and ditches.
 They will slow surface water, allowing sediment and other pollutants to settle out, helping to improve water quality and reduce downstream flooding.

 - follow the requirements set out in the Feasibility Study or CSF Design Plan

 Agreement holders will need to keep the following records and supply them on request:

 - any consents or permissions connected with the work

 - receipted invoices, or bank statements where a receipted invoice is unavailable

 - a copy of the Feasibility Study or CSF design plan (Water-Holding Feature Management Plan)

 Please see the record keeping and inspection requirements as set out in the relevant manual Mid Tier, Higher Tier or Capital Grants for more detail.